ansible-collections/ibm_zos_core/docs/source/community_guides.rst

 z/OS Ansible Module Testing
 ---------------------------

-This document outlines processes to run and develop test cases for z/OS Ansible modules.
+This section outlines the processes to develop and run test cases for z/OS Ansible modules.

 .. toctree::